trevorsandy/lpub3d/mainApp/docs/README.txt

 Enhancement: Detect and configure LGEO library including Damien Roux's (Darats) STL objects.
 LGEO is a library of high-quality POV-Ray object definitions which describes LDraw parts.
 In order to automatically detect the LGEO library it be placed inside the LDraw library - for example "LDraw Path"/lgeo.
 Furthermore, to include Darats' STL objects, they must exist in a sub-folder named "stl" - so an example for STL objects would be "LDraw Path"/lgeo/stl.
 With these settings in place, LPub3d will automatically detect the LGEO paths and include them in the POV-Ray configuration file settings.

 Enhancement: Windows multi-user installation.
 Multi-user installation allows "per-user" (no admin required) and "per-machine" (asks elevation only when necessary) installations.
 Per-user installations install folder is located at %USERPROFILE%\Local\AppData and installation registry keys at HKCU Software\LPub3D and HKCU Software\Microsoft\Windows\CurrentVersion\Uninstall\LPub3D respectively.
-The per-machine inistallations install folder is located at Program Files [x86_64] or Program Files (x86) [i686] while installation registry keys are written to HKLM Software\LPub3D and HKLM Software\Microsoft\Windows\CurrentVersion\Uninstall\LPub3D.
+The per-machine installations install folder is located at Program Files [x86_64] or Program Files (x86) [i686] while installation registry keys are written to HKLM Software\LPub3D and HKLM Software\Microsoft\Windows\CurrentVersion\Uninstall\LPub3D.
 For both pre-user and per-machine installs, LPUb3D configuration registry keys are written to HKCU Software\LPub3D Software\LPub3D while configuration data is written to %USERPROFILE%\Local\AppData\LPub3D Software\LPub3D.
 See https://github.com/Drizin/NsisMultiUser/blob/master/README.md for technical details.
+In summary, LPub3D application data is installed 'per-user' only while the application, uninstall registry keys and shortcuts are installed 'per-user' or 'per-machine'.
+As you have seen on the Windows install program, installing application data during program install is optional.
+LPub3D will 'initialize' any missing application data at startup.

+Enhancement: Windows install/uninstall options.
+The install program allows 'current user' and 'multi-user' installs already described above.
+In addition, the components of LPub3D installation are now sectioned to individual selection between application data and settings registry hive key.
+While the application data has always been optional to install, it, along with settings registry hive key, are now optional to uninstall as well.
+This functionality allows the user to optionally preserve their registry settings between installs.

 Fix: preference settings not preserved on macOS - When application is closed, the configured preference settings are not preserved.
 On subsequent, application launch, the preference revert to the default configuration.
 This behaviour no longer presents on macOS.